 Animated forms behave just like content sliders – they give a sense of life to user interactivity.
 Users enjoy seeing a response from their click, scroll, or keypress event.
 The default browser response is often fine, but adding that little extra oomph to your form can make all the difference.

-Take a look at the below CodePen snippet which creates animated checkbox inputs.
+Take a look at this CodePen snippet which creates animated checkbox inputs.
 The whole thing is built using pure CSS3 transition effects.

 Although the animation would only be supported in modern browsers it adds a beautiful effect without a whole lot of extra code.
 It may seem insignificant to webmasters, but users often love these added features.
 Little animations demonstrate careful attention to detail, and it’s often the little things that color our opinion of a website.